Sunderland headlines: Danny Batth and Corry Evans injury update plus dressing room view on red card

-Sunderland boss reveals Danny Batth and Corry Evans injury update plus dressing room view on red card
+Sunderland AFC news: Alex Neil reveals Danny Batth and Corry Evans injury update plus dressing room view on red card

 Sunderland head coach Alex Neil has revealed an injury update on key duo Danny Batth and Corry Evans.